 Has ACC Loan Management sold its customer loan book to Asset Services?

 No. ACCLM returned its banking licence and ceased delivering banking services in 2014.
 ACCLM has appointed Asset Services to provide day to day customer and administrative services in relation to customers account(s).
 All debts, however, remain due and owing to ACC Loan Management and you continue to be responsible to ACC Loan Management for complying with all of your obligations under your account(s).
 You will continue to benefit from the protection of all applicable regulatory codes such as the Consumer Protection Code.

 When does this change take effect?

 Asset Services has taken responsibility for the day-to-day servicing of all account(s) from 1 March 2016.
 Letters have been sent to all relevant customers to advise them of these changes.

 Do I need to make any change to my direct debit repayment?

-The transfer of servicing to Capita does not affect your direct debit repayment arrangements.
+The transfer of servicing to Asset Services does not affect your direct debit repayment arrangements.

 Who do I talk to if I have a query on my mortgage or loan after 1 March 2016?

-If you want to contact your new case manager, please call Capita Asset Services on LoCall* 1850 708888 (or + 353 1 961 2700 if calling from outside of Ireland) where we are available from Monday to Friday 9am to 5:30pm, excluding Bank Holidays.
-Alternatively you can write to us at Capita Asset Services (Ireland) Limited, Block C, Maynooth Business Campus, Maynooth, Co.
+If you want to contact your new case manager, please call Asset Services on LoCall* 1850 708888 (or + 353 1 961 2700 if calling from outside of Ireland) where we are available from Monday to Friday 9am to 5:30pm, excluding Bank Holidays.
+Alternatively you can write to us at Asset Services, Block C, Maynooth Business Campus, Maynooth, Co.
 Kildare, W23 F854.